RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 Before creating the connector, make sure the Lambda is properly configured.
 - Open the AWS Console.
 - Search for and open your Lambda function (e.g., sql_agent).
-- Add the following environment variables to the function:
+- Validate the following environment variables to the function:
-- Add below enviorment variable values:

 ```bash
 BOOTSTRAP_ENDPOINT=<your-confluent-bootstrap-endpoint>